- Home

 Another reason to move to Newcastle is the low cost of living, which is significantly below London.
 So, if you’re looking to retire somewhere where your money will go further, this may be the place for you.

-Newcastle Council also runs several initiatives to support older adults or people with health issues.
+Newcastle Council also runs several initiatives to support older adults or people with health issues in the area.
 Though this might not be relevant for you at the moment, it can be reassuring to settle somewhere where there’s help available should you need it further down the line.

 Final thoughts…

-Retirement gives us the chance to do what we’ve always wanted, whether that’s learning a new skill, meeting new people, starting a business, or enjoying some well-earned rest and relaxation.
+Retirement can give us the chance to do what we’ve always wanted, whether that’s learning a new skill, meeting new people, starting a business, or enjoying some well-earned rest and relaxation.

 Whether you choose to retire in a bustling city or a quiet country village, we hope this article has got you feeling inspired.